gabriela-s-lima/entra21_artificial_intelligence/README.md

 ## 🎯 Purpose

-This repository aims to consolidate knowledge in programming fundamentals, function development, and API integration, serving both as practice and as part of a professional portfolio for data and AI-related careers.
+This repository aims to consolidate knowledge in programming fundamentals, function development, and API integration, serving as practice for data and AI-related careers.

 ---